 Both movements allow us to take the hamstrings from a fully stretched position to a fully contracted position under resistance.
 The main focus with performing these movements effectively is executing proper form

-- Engage your lower back and keep straight/flat position.
+- Engage your lower back and keep a straight position.

-- Knee bend must be minimal on eccentric portion of the lift to ensure maximal stretch on the muscle
+- Knee bend must be minimal when lowering the weight to ensure maximal stretch

-Training the knee flexion function is a little simpler than hip extension mainly because we can rely on machines to ensure we are using proper form and isolating the hamstrings even further.
+Training the knee flexion function is a little simpler than hip extension.
+This is mainly because we can rely on machines to ensure we are using proper form and isolating the hamstrings even further.

-- On the eccentric portion of the lift, dorsal flexion at the ankle can allow for an increased stretch on the hamstring
+- When lowering the weight during the lift, stretching your ankle upward can allow for an increased stretch on the hamstring

-- On the concentric portion, plantar flexion can allow for maximum contraction of the hamstring
+- When raising the weight during the lift, stretching your ankle down can allow for maximum contraction of the hamstring

 It is recommended to start hamstring training with a knee flexion exercise to warm up the muscle safely, as well as to pump blood into the area.